DilyanaKom/softuni-react-habit-superhero/README.md

 - Pre-created official challenges visible to all users
 - User-generated community challenges with full CRUD functionality
 - Users can join and mark challenges as completed
-- Challenges can only be deleted and edited if no users have joined them

 **Simple Progress Tracking**
 - Users can track challenges by marking them as "joined" or "completed"
 - Progress status is displayed on both the challenge details and user's personal page

-**Challenge Comments**
-- Users can comment on challenges to provide feedback or encouragement
-- Comment creators can modify or delete their own comments

 **User Authentication & Access Control**
 - User sign-up and login via SoftUni practice server
 - Different access levels for guests vs. logged-in users
-- Users can only modify their own challenges and comments
+- Users can only modify their own challenges

 ---